DocumentationNeuronDB Documentation

 • Keep containers running - They use minimal resources when idle

-• Use docker compose logs to see what's happening
+• Use docker compose -f docker/docker-compose.yml logs neurondb to see what's happening

 Learning Tips